DrTaboo/brimstone-disorder/readme.md

 Welcome to the github page for Brimstone Disorder!
-The game is currently under HEAVY development.
-Please be pacient.
+The game is currently under heavy development.
+Please be patient.
 We know you want to see this game!!!